mamontalvan/lessons-from-monolith/common-problems.md

-## Common Problems in Large Legacy Monoliths
+## Common Problems in Large Monoliths

 Like many enterprise, the system did not start as a large and complex application.
 It began as a smaller system designed to solve specific operational needs.
 However, over the years, new requirements and new features were continuously added.